GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-messagelist-layout.md

 ## Moving components of Messages in the layout

-To change the layout of the message, you need to subclass [`ChatMessageContentView` ](../ReferenceDocs/Sources/StreamChatUI/ChatMessageList/ChatMessage/ChatMessageBubbleView)
+To change the message layout, you need to create a subclass subclass of [`ChatMessageContentView` ](../ReferenceDocs/Sources/StreamChatUI/ChatMessageList/ChatMessage/ChatMessageBubbleView)

 ### Changing layout to reverse order:

+The following example shows how you can reverse the message order in the layout.

 ```swift